0xSyndr/slate/source/includes/_welcome.md

 Syndr's allowed currencies use the following system of naming:

+/public/get_currencies method can be used to get all currencies.

 Examples  | Comments|
 --------- | --------|
 BTC | Symbol of the ERC20 token

-Currently there are four accepted currencies.
-BTC,ETH,USDC,USDT

-/public/get_currencies method can be used to get all currencies.

 <br>

 ### Instruments

 Syndr's tradeable assets or instruments use the following system of naming:

+/public/get_instruments method can be used to get all instruments.

 |Kind | Examples | Template | Comments|
 |---- | -------- | -------- | --------|